 COBRA and Medicare

 If you are eligible for Medicare, you might be able to have both, depending on which you had first.

 - If you already have COBRA when you enroll in Medicare, your COBRA insurance may discontinue.
 You will not be entitled to a Special Enrollment Period (SEP) When COBRA ends.

-- If you have ESRD and receive Medicare, there is usually a period when your employer group health plan will pay first, and Medicare will pay second.
+- If you have ESRD and get Medicare, there is usually a period when your employer group health plan will pay first, and Medicare will pay second.
 This is called the 30-month coordination period.

 COBRA does not qualify for a Special Enrollment Period

 Even if you are eligible for COBRA coverage, you may want to enroll in Medicare.
 You may choose a Supplement to cover the 20% Medicare doesn’t cover.

 Your Medicare plan options could provide even better benefits than those provided under your employer’s COBRA plan.